jarvist/PolaronMobility.jl/docs/src/examples.md

 ## Temperature-dependent behaviour

-Getting temperature-dependent behaviour is a matter of sending a temperature range to the polaronmobility funtion.
+Getting temperature-dependent behaviour is a matter of sending a temperature range to the `polaronmobility` function.

 ```julia
 MAPIe=polaronmobility(10:10:1000, 4.5, 24.1, 2.25E12, 0.12)